raspibolt/raspibolt/raspibolt/README.md

 This guide strives to give simple and foolproof instructions.
 But the goal is also to do everything ourselves, no shortcuts that involve trust in a 3rd party allowed.
 This makes this guide quite technical and lengthy, but I try to make it as straightforward as possible and explain everything for you to gain a basic understanding of the how and why.

 If you like to learn about Linux, Bitcoin and Lightning, this guide is for you.

-### Structure
-As the guide is quite lengthy, I split it in several parts.

-1. Introduction (this page)
-2. [Preparations](raspibolt_10_preparations.md): get all required parts and start downloading the mainnet Blockchain
-3. [Raspberry Pi](raspibolt_20_pi.md): set up and configure the Pi as a secure Linux server
-4. [Bitcoin](raspibolt_30_bitcoin.md): install and configure the Bitcoin Core software as a Full Node, on testnet
-5. [Lightning](raspibolt_40_lnd.md): install and configure the Lightning Network Daemon (LND), on testnet
-6. [Mainnet](raspibolt_50_mainnet.md): after you are comfortable with your setup, switch to Bitcoin mainnet
-7. [FAQ](raspibolt_faq.md): frequently asked questions and further reading
-8. ​

 ### A word of caution
 All components of the Lightning network are still under development and we are dealing with real money here.
 So this guide follows a conservative approach: first setup and test everything on Bitcoin testnet, then - once you are comfortable to put real money on the line - switch to Bitcoin mainnet with a few simple changes.